Generalized, sublethal damage-based mathematical approach for improved modeling of clonogenic survival curve flattening upon hyperthermia, radiotherapy, and beyond: Results and Discussion

-\textbf{Hyperthermia and thermal-adaptation.} When cell cultures under HT become more resistant to increasing thermal dose, the logarithmic clonogenic survival curves start flattening \cite{Dewey}.
-We call this behavior \textit{adaptation to treatment}.
-It is cell line-dependent and especially frequent for mild HT.
-We observed such behavior in our HNSCC models, and similar observations come from several independent literature datasets documenting clonogenic survival upon HT treatment \cite{Jung,Gerner,Ohara,Armour,Mackey,Sapareto}, Here, Jung's model reaches the limit of a straight line, since does not include possible cell recovery and mitigation of thermal damage.
-Accordingly, the Umodel predicts clonogenic survival under these circumstances more precisely, as documented in Fig. \ref{HTlit}, Fig. SI-2 to SI-5 and Tables SI-IV, SI-V. The corresponding increase of the $q_\text{max}$ parameter with temperature is shown in Fig. SI-7 and SI-8; the values are all listed in Table SI-4.
-We, therefore, hypothesize that cell cultures exposed to moderate HT, particularly around $\simeq43^\circ$C, adapt to the stressful conditions by upregulating survival mechanisms and enhancing recovery.
+We hypothesize that cell cultures exposed to moderate HT, particularly around $\simeq43^\circ$C, adapt to stressful conditions by upregulating survival mechanisms and enhancing recovery.
 Consequently, the decline in the survival rate slows down as the exposure time increases, and the expected shoulder of the survival curve ($-\ln(S)$) no longer takes place.
-Several studies have shown that the response to HT is triggered by protein denaturation, where heat shock proteins (HSPs) are activated, and heat shock factors (HSFs) are upregulated in a nonlinear manner \cite{Zheng,Ladjimi,Sivery,Scheff,Peper}.
-Our work comprises and mathematically simplifies those regulatory mechanisms through a modified Michaelis-Menten model, capable of describing the nonlinear rise of the refolded proteins during the exposure time, as dictated by Eq. \ref{qot}.
-Adaptation to treatment is described by introducing the mending rate (Eq. \ref{rep}) into Jung's model (Eq. \ref{Srepairt}).\\
+Several studies have shown that the response to HT is triggered by protein denaturation, where heat shock proteins (HSPs) are activated, and heat shock factors (HSFs) are upregulated in a nonlinear manner~\cite{Zheng,Ladjimi,Sivery,Scheff,Peper}.
+Our work comprises, and mathematically simplifies, those regulatory mechanisms through a modified Michaelis-Menten model, capable of describing the nonlinear rise of the refolded proteins during the exposure time, as dictated by Eq.~(\ref{qot}).
+Introducing a mending rate (Eq.~(\ref{rep})) into Jung's model (Eq.~(\ref{Srepairt})) thus mathematically defines the adaptation to treatment.\\